testica/bitmap-ts/README.md

 # bitmap-ts
-Typescript library to load/handle a bitmap file.
+[Typescript](https://www.typescriptlang.org/) library to load/handle a bitmap file.
-Support 1,2,4,8,24 bpp
+Support 1, 2, 4, 8, 16(no tested) and 24 bpp.
 The following functions are available:
 - read(File)
 - negative()